jo-37/blog/pwc/challenge-255.md

 Find the characters in string `$t` that are not contained in string `$s` respecting their multiplicity.

 Therefore we count up for every character in `$t` and count down for every character in `$s`.
-Characters with a positive final count (in the multiplicity of their count) represent the solution of the generalize task.
+Characters with a positive final count (in the multiplicity of their count) represent the solution of the generalized task.

 We may utilize a property of the `x` operator: it produces an empty list if the right operand is negative.
 However, we need to suppress a warning in this case.